Griffon v2: Advancing Multimodal Perception with High-Resolution Scaling and Visual-Language Co-Referring: Introduction

 Despite these progresses, current LVLMs still meet the bottleneck in surpassing the task-specific experts in fine-grained tasks, tripped by the image resolution.
 In other words, they can hardly capture the nuanced visual details, leading to a plethora of fact-conflicting hallucinations.
 It is particularly evident when dealing with low-resolution scenarios such as answering region-based questions without basis \cite{qi2024cogcom}, failing in small words in characters-related tasks \cite{liu2023hidden}, or providing incorrect counting results \cite{li2023otterhd}.

 To address this issue, recent works have explored resolution enhancement and flexible visual-language referring in LVLMs.
 On the one hand, previous methods \cite{chen2023pali, chen2023palix} adopt a progressive training approach to gradually improve the resolution.
 However, the maximum input length of Large Language Models (LLMs) imposes a constraint on achieving higher image resolutions.
-Additionally, some approaches \cite{lin2023sphinx, li2023monkey, liu2024llavanext} divide the image to smaller patches and encode them separately for zooming in.
-This division-based design proves sub-optimal multimodal perception ability, which losses the contexts and edge details of patches and increases computation complexity \cite{li2023monkey}.
-On the other hand, prior researches have predominantly studied various forms of references \cite{chen2023shikra, zhang2023gpt4roi, cai2023making} to improve the understanding of specific image content based on low-resolution images (\eg 224$\times$224 or 448$\times$448).
+Additionally, some approaches \cite{lin2023sphinx, li2023monkey, liu2024llavanext} divide the image into smaller patches and encode them separately for zooming in.
+This division-based design proves sub-optimal multimodal perception ability, which loses the contexts and edge details of patches and increases computation complexity \cite{li2023monkey}.
+On the other hand, prior research has predominantly studied various forms of references \cite{chen2023shikra, zhang2023gpt4roi, cai2023making} to improve the understanding of specific image content based on low-resolution images (\textit{e.g.} 224 or 448).
 However, these methods often excel at perceiving prominent, and image-level objects, but fall short in accurately localizing and describing fine-grained local objects.
 Additionally, singular visual or language prompts alone either lack conversational abilities or are constrained by linguistic descriptions \cite{jiang2023t}, failing to provide a comprehensive user-friendly interactive experience.